-I propose a model of black holes and dark matter to extend the standard model.
-I assume that at the center of any black hole there is a Kerr (Schwarzschild) black hole core object.
-The core is proposed to replace the singularity of the hole.
-During early inflation gravitons condensate gradually around the cores to form a primordial quantum black holes which evolve into dark matter in the universe together with the standard model particles.
+To complete the standard model I propose a phenomenological model of quantum black holes and dark matter.
+I assume that at the center of any black hole there is a Kerr (Schwarzschild) core object of size $L{\rm Planck}$.
+The core replaces the general relativity singularity of the black hole.
+A simple phenomenological model is presented for the core.
+During very early inflation the overlapping wave functions of the cores caused rapid expansion of the universe.
+Gravitons condensated around the cores to form primordial black holes which evolve into dark matter in the big bang together with the standard model particles.

-PACS 04.60.Bc $\,$
+PACS 04.60.Bc